Peter Tapsell (British politician)

-Sir Peter Hannay Bailey Tapsell (1 February 1930 – 18 August 2018) was a British Conservative Party politician and Member of Parliament (MP) for Louth and Horncastle.
+Sir Peter Hannay Bailey Tapsell (1 February 1930 – 17 August 2018) was a British Conservative Party politician and Member of Parliament (MP) for Louth and Horncastle.
 He served in the House of Commons continuously from 1966 until 2015, and was also previously an MP from 1959 to 1964.
 He was Father of the House between 2010 and 2015.
+With a total parliamentary service of 54 years, he is one of the longest-serving MPs in British history.

 Early life and education

 Tapsell was born in Hove, Sussex.
 He was educated at Tonbridge School, served in the Royal Sussex Regiment from 1948 to 1950, and continued his education at Merton College, Oxford, gaining a BA in Modern History in 1954, during which time he was also elected Librarian of the Oxford Union (a senior office).
 Tapsell was a member of the Oxford University Labour Club and the Oxford Union debating society during his time at Merton.

 Political career

 Tapsell worked as a personal assistant to Sir Anthony Eden during the 1955 general election.
 He contested the Wednesbury by-election in 1957, losing to the Labour Party candidate John Stonehouse.
 Tapsell was chairman of the Coningsby Club (a dining club for Conservative graduates, restricted at that time to graduates of Oxford and Cambridge) from 1957 until 1958.

-He first entered Parliament in the 1959 general election, representing Nottingham West.
+Tapsell first entered Parliament in the 1959 general election, representing Nottingham West.
 After losing his seat at the 1964 general election, he was selected for Horncastle, representing the constituency from 1966 to 1983.
-In 1983, boundary changes moved Tapsell to East Lindsey, which he represented until 1997 when further boundary changes moved him to Louth and Horncastle.
-Tapsell was knighted in 1985.
+In 1983, boundary changes moved him to East Lindsey, which he represented until 1997 when further boundary changes moved him to Louth and Horncastle.
+He was knighted in 1985.
 Tapsell was a long-time supporter of Keynesian economics, and opposed the monetarist policies of Margaret Thatcher's governments.
 In 1981, he voted against Sir Geoffrey Howe's Budget – becoming, as Peter Oborne noted, "the first Conservative since Harold Macmillan in the 1930s to vote against a Budget, a brave move which turned him into an internal political exile."

 Tapsell was known for his forthright views and was sometimes controversial.
 In May 2001, he made headlines during the UK general election campaign when comparing German Chancellor Gerhard Schröder's vision of Europe to Adolf Hitler's: "We may not have studied Hitler's Mein Kampf in time but, by heaven, there is no excuse for us not studying the Schröder plan now".
 Tapsell was opposed to the wars in Iraq and Afghanistan, and called for Tony Blair to be impeached for misleading parliament over the invasion of Iraq.
 From 2005 onwards he was the only MP from any party who had been first elected in the 1950s, but the two-year gap in his parliamentary service prevented him from becoming Father of the House until Alan Williams retired in 2010.
 He is one of the few MPs in parliamentary history to have served over fifty years in the House of Commons.